yuroyami/syncplay-mobile/README.md

 ## Build Process

-The project is developed under Android Studio Flamingo | 2022.2.1 Canary 3 Make sure you have a version equal or later than the one I am using.
+The project is developed under Android Studio Giraffe | 2022.3.1 Make sure you have a version equal or later than the one I am using.
 Dowload the source code ZIP and extract it somewhere, then open it using Android Studio.
 Then you can just build the app using a custom JKS keystore of your choice (Edit the keystore information on the